By: Shane Lambert

 Introduction to Madera County Jane Doe Case #UP125443

-#UP125443 is a Jane Doe who was added to the NamUs system in July 2024.
-There is a big gap between the entry date and the date that this person was discovered.
-I did find some journalism coverage on the discovery of the body dating back to September 1989.
+#UP125443 is a Jane Doe who was added to the NamUs system on July 8, 2024.
+There is a significant gap between the entry date and the date her remains were discovered on September 24, 1989.
+Journalism coverage from September 1989 provides some details on the discovery, with additional information recently added to the NamUs file.

 ![]() |